adamlynn1/Cloud-SOC-Honeynet/README.md

 ## Metrics After Hardening / Security Controls

 The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
-Start Time 2023-03-18 15:37
+Start Time 6/4/2023 10:16:12 AM
-Stop Time	2023-03-19 15:37
+Stop Time	6/5/2023 10:16:12 AM

 | Metric                   | Count
 | ------------------------ | -----
-| SecurityEvent            | 8778
+| SecurityEvent            | 5070
-| Syslog                   | 25
+| Syslog                   | 24
 | SecurityAlert            | 0
 | SecurityIncident         | 0
 | AzureNetworkAnalytics_CL | 0

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+The results post-implementation showed a significant reduction in security events, syslog entries, alerts triggered, incidents created, and malicious flows allowed.
+These improvements demonstrated the effectiveness of the applied security controls in mitigating security risks and enhancing the overall security posture of the honeynet environment.
+By leveraging Azure's capabilities, such as Log Analytics and Sentinel, this project successfully showcased the value of proactive security measures in safeguarding the Azure infrastructure.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+If the network resources were heavily utilized by regular users, it is important to consider that implementing the security controls might have resulted in an increased number of security events and alerts during the 24-hour period.